Aypak/shiny_server_rpi4/README.md

 ```
 Note that this will take several hours to complete!

+Regarding performance of the Shiny Server on the Raspberry Pi, the device seems to handle it quite well and I haven't seen any processing/speed issues!

 ## Important Tasks in the Script
 - Adds backport for R 3.5.1
 - Handles system library dependencies